workstep/qa-challenge/README.md

 - (Optional) To open the cypress desktop app, run `cypress open`
 - You can use the pre-generated `cypress/integration/main_spec.e2e.ts` file to write your cypress tests in.
 Feel free to create additional spec files to organize your tests.
-- Run your tests using `yarn run test:cypress:e2e`
+- To run your tests, in one terminal tab run: `yarn test:cypress:server`, then open a 2nd tab and run `yarn cy:run`

 &nbsp;